sneakysneak/docs/pages/connector-authentication/dynamics-crm-online.md

    **Sign-on URL**: Your Cyclr service domain, e.g. https://app-h.cyclr.com/.
 This can be found in your Cyclr Console under Settings > Integration Settings > Service Domain.

-   **Reply URLs**: you must add 2 callback URLs to allow Dynamics CRM to be used in your Cyclr Console templates as well as your Cyclr accounts.
+   **Reply URLs**: you must add a callback URL to allow Dynamics CRM to be used in your Cyclr Console and it's accounts.

-   These URLs are:

-   * {% raw %}https://{{Your Cyclr console domain e.g. my.cyclr.com or my.cyclr.uk}}/connector/callback{% endraw %}
+   The URL is:

    * {% raw %}https://{{Your Cyclr service domain e.g. app-h.cyclr.com}}/connector/callback{% endraw %}

    **Multi-tenanted**: Yes